Johns-Q/uwm/README.txt

 Based on jwm from Joe Wingbermuehle, but rewritten from scratch.

-To compile you must have libxcb (xcb-dev) installed.
+To compile you must have the 'requires' installed.

+Note: The current GIT version is still incomplete, if you like to play contact the author.

 Just type make and use.